samg/timetrap/README.md

 (or creates it if it does not exist). ``t in document timetrap --at "10 minutes ago"`` creates a new period in the current timesheet, and annotates it with the description "document timetrap".
 The optional --at flag can be passed to start the entry at a time other than the present.
-Any Chronic or database parsable strings are accepted.
+The --at flag is able to parse natural language times (via Chronic: http://chronic.rubyforge.org/) and will understand 'friday 13:00', 'mon 2:35', '4pm', etc. (also true of the ``alter`` command's ``--start`` and ``--end`` flags.)
 Note that this command would be in error if the ``writing`` timesheet was already active.
 Finally, ``t out`` records the current time as the end time for the most recent period in the ``writing`` timesheet.

 To display the current timesheet, invoke the ``t display`` command::